Keep the following in mind when reading the example text!

 Esther: “As a former Herbalist, do I recognize this plant?”

 Warden: “Yes.
-You also knows that it is probably overgrown on account of the sunbeam drenching it in natural light.”
+You also know that it is probably overgrown on account of the sunbeam drenching it in natural light.”

 Esther: “What do the colors tell me about the plant?
 Is it poisonous?
 What about the green ichor?”